-Peosta Academic Requirement(s): Students enrolled in the Early Childhood program must pass all required coursework with a minimum of a C- grade.
+C- grade.
 However, a minimum 2.0 cumulative GPA (C grade average) is required to graduate from the program and the college.
+Students not receiving a minimum of a C- grade in the prerequisite courses for ECE:277 will not be allowed into Field Experience.